 To use the LOB Target:

-Set the security property for the relay endpoint.
+Set the Runtime Security property for the relay endpoint.

 Right-click the relay endpoint in Server Explorer and select Properties.